silveredgold/beta-censoring/docs/content/beta-safety.md

 Additionally, since Beta Censoring is configurable, you can customise your own performance.
 If you're okay with slower censoring times for less performance impact, you can turn down the workers and caching options.
 Alternatively, if you have a beefy rig and don't mind your PC working a bit harder, add some more workers and caching, and revel in the faster response times.

+It's a much more minor point but if it matters to you Beta Censoring is also about a third the size of Beta Safety.
+That being said, it's kinda academic numbers on either side: ~55MB vs ~160MB.

 ## Customisation

 This is a big one so hard to explain succinctly, but essentially every part of the Beta Censoring experience is more configurable and adaptable than it's counterpart in Beta Safety.